 Take the following steps to be proactive:

-In order to make sure that most recent data is retained, configure time-based policy to remove stale information regularly.
+- To make sure that most recent data is retained, configure time-based policy to remove stale information regularly.

 ALTER DATABASE [QueryStoreDB] SET QUERY_STORE (OPERATION_MODE = READ_WRITE); GO SELECT actual_state_desc, desired_state_desc, current_storage_size_mb, max_storage_size_mb, readonly_reason, interval_length_minutes, stale_query_threshold_days, size_based_cleanup_mode_desc, query_capture_mode_desc FROM sys.database_query_store_options;